Allen-Tildesley/examples/GUIDE.md

 a few atoms being isolated on their own.
 However, this is unlikely to be the type of system for which this analysis is useful.

+* Should we provide a more illuminating test case?

 ## Correlation function program
 The aim of the program `corfun` is to illustrate the direct method, and the FFT method, for calculating time correlation functions.